TheLazyTomcat/TelemetryLibrary/readme.txt

       (textual and binary loggers).

   ./Telemetry Library/Source/SCS
-      Examples provided by SCS Software along with the SDK translated to pascal.
+      Examples provided by SCS Software along the SDK translated into pascal.
-      They are not exact translations, rather pascal reimplementation designed to imitate behavior of originals.
+      They are not exact translations, rather pascal reimplementation designed to imitate behavior of the originals.

-  ./Telemetry Library/Source/Comm
-      Communication part - development of this part is currently suspended.

 ./Telemetry Library/Tester